RDX-Sci01/RDX-CHEATMAKER-PY/README.md

 fails closed when a cheat's process, session or game fingerprint does not match what is currently attached.
 Reversible previews restore the original bytes even when the operation fails partway.

+Hardware-watchpoint tracing also requires the **console to be able to reach this machine**: it is the console that opens the debug channel, outbound to the client on port 755.
+A VPN or overlay route (Tailscale and similar) lets you scan, read, write and freeze perfectly while making tracing impossible, so RDX checks the return path and refuses before attaching rather than stopping the game and hanging.
+Trace from a machine on the console's own network.

 Hardware-watchpoint tracing exists but is **disabled by default** — it attaches a debugger and stops the target process, and a failed teardown can leave the